ansible/ansible-ai-connect-operator/docs/openshift-rosa-test-cluster.md

 See https://docs.openshift.com/rosa/welcome/index.html

+Whilst this document was written specifically for OpenShift `ROSA` the principles, guidance and examples given can be amended for other Kubernetes environments.
+Much of the work within this repository has been applied to local `minikube` environments too.

 ## Permissions

 Users will require the OpenShift Dedicated Admins [role](https://docs.openshift.com/dedicated/authentication/osd-admin-roles.html#the-dedicated-admin-role) for the namespace in which they wish to install the Operator.
 At the time of writing this is called `dedicated-admins-project`.